 Psychology students should use the APA 7th edition for all submissions unless asked to do otherwise by academic staff.

 Online guidance on referencing in APA Style can be found on Cite Them Right Online.
 The site also includes a comprehensive tutorial and general advice on using APA Style.
 Login with your ARU username and password and choose APA 7th on the Welcome page.
 Find the format of the source you would like to reference using the browse menus or search bar.
 If using Search, you will need to choose APA from the left-hand menu to see the relevant instructions.

-Psychology students should use referencing guidelines laid out in the sixth edition of the Publication Manual of the American Psychological Association which is available in the Library.
+Full guidelines on all aspects of APA Style are given in the seventh edition of the Publication Manual of the American Psychological Association which is available in the Library.
 The full APA Style guide covers information on writing style and display of scientific results as well as citation and referencing.

-Page Last Reviewed: 15th November 2019.
+Page Last Reviewed: 22nd September 2022.